 Neurology

 Neurologists diagnose and treat disorders of the nervous system, including nerve compression, spinal and muscle disorders, and malfunctions in the brain.
-Patients interested in seeing a neurology doctor must first be referred by their primary care physician.
+Patients interested in seeing a neurologist must first be referred by their primary care physician.

 Electromyography (EMG)